The rigidity of some finite group actions on CAT($\kappa$) spaces: Regular polytopes

+We are going to prove Theorem \ref{anglepolyhedra} for each case of $W$ ,but we will leave the equality case to the next section.

-Consider the $k$-dimensional orthoplex in $\R^k$ with vertices $\{\pm e_i\}_{i=1}^k$, where $\{e_i\}$ is the standard basis.
+\begin{proof}[Proof for orthoplex] Suppose that $W$ is a $k$-dimensional orthoplex.
+Consider the $k$-dimensional orthoplex in $\R^k$ with vertices $\{\pm e_i\}_{i=1}^k$, where $\{e_i\}$ is the standard basis of $\R^k$.
 There are two orbits of chords under the symmetry group action of the orthoplex, one consists of pairs of opposite vertices $(e_i, -e_i)$, another consists of the edges.
-For the $2k$ points in $C_0(Y)$ acted on in the same way by the group, label the points corresponding to $e_i$ as $v_i$, and those corresponding to $-e_i$ as $v_{k+i}$.
+Label the vertices of the orthoplex as$x_i=e_i$ and $x_{k+i} = -e_i$ for $1\le i \le k$, and label the $2k$ points in $C_0(Y)$ corresponding to $x_i$ and $x_{k+i}$ as $v_i$ and $v_{k+i}$ respectively, on which $G$ acts in the same way as on the vertices of the orthoplex.

 From the inequality \ref{ineq},